PHP Include Not Working? Check These Things

 - Incorrect File Name: A simple typo in the file name (e.g.,

-). - Case Sensitivity: On some servers (especially Linux/Unix),
+header.phpvshedaer.php). - Case Sensitivity: On some servers (especially Linux/Unix),

-.
+Header.phpis not the same asheader.php.
 Windows is usually more forgiving, but it’s good practice to be precise. - Permissions Issues: Less common for

-failures, but sometimes PHP doesn’t have the necessary permissions to read the file you’re trying to include. - File Doesn’t Exist: The file you’re trying to include is genuinely not there, or you deleted it without realizing.
+includefailures, but sometimes PHP doesn’t have the necessary permissions to read the file you’re trying to include. - File Doesn’t Exist: The file you’re trying to include is genuinely not there, or you deleted it without realizing.

 How to Fix It (Step-by-Step)